Long range of indirect exchange interaction on the edges of MoS$_{2}$ flakes: Conclusions

 \section{Conclusions}

-We have studied the indirect interaction between magnetic impurities on the edges of a triangular zigzag-terminated MoS$_{2}$ flake.
-We focused on the role that the edge states play on the interaction between impurities.
-We find long ranged interactions that could be tuned via the careful deposition of magnetic impurities in locations where the wave functions are enhanced, and via selection of midgap states through doping.
-All midgap states localized on the edges, show sub-2D decay behavior.
-In particular, the DM component features positive exponents for certain states, indicating an increase of the interaction with impurity separation.
-This behavior is due to the existence of an envelope with a wavelength longer than the size of the flake, such that the interaction is sampling a section with positive slope.
-These findings could be tested with local probes, such as spin-polarized STM \cite{Zhou2010,Khajetoorians2016}.
+We have studied the indirect interaction between magnetic impurities on the edges of a zigzag-terminated MoS$_{2}$ and WS$_{2}$ flakes.
+We focused on the role that edge states play on the interaction between impurities.
+We find that the 1D character of these states changes the dimensionality of the effective exchange interaction.
+This gives rise, especially, to long ranged Ising interactions that could be tuned via the deposition of magnetic impurities on the flake edges, and the selection of midgap states through doping.
+All midgap states localized on the edges are shown to exhibit sub-2D decay behavior.
+However, the in-plane component (XX) exhibits 2D behavior, especially at high doping.
+The non-collinear Dyaloshinskii-Moriya interaction is seen to gradually rise with separation, reaching an amplitude comparable to the Ising component after a separation of nearly ten lattice constants.
+All this behavior would suggest probing the tunable interaction between impurities near the edges of such TMD flakes, which would further result in stable helical structures for many-impurity assemblies which could be examined by local probes, such as spin-polarized STM \cite{Zhou2010,Khajetoorians2016,Steinbrecher2017}.
+Given the electronic and structural similarity of several TMDs, stable and well defined phases in these systems may open the door to interesting spintronic applications in these versatile material systems.
+We hope our predictions would motivate experiments with STM probes in the near future.

 \ack We acknowledge support from NSF grant DMR 1508325.
-We thank Don Roth for help in implementing the computational calculations at Ohio University.
+O. \'A.-O. acknowledges a research fellowship from the Condensed Matter and Surface Science program at Ohio University.